-This page will be dedicated to various websites that share a relevance to the topic of this blog.
-As with the others pages, I will give a brief discussion of the site and provide the hyperlink.
-Note that most of these will require you to sign up to use them should you want to.
-Please also cite appropriately.
+This page is dedicated to various websites that share a relevance to the topic of this blog.
+I will give a brief discussion of the site and provide the hyperlink.
+Most of these will require you to sign up to use them should you want to.

 About Business Social Networks

 A big player in the business-orientated network, with 225 million accounts.
 Went live in 2003, LinkedIn specializes in professional networking.
 Main aims of the site include allowing users to find people, find their next job direction, or find out the latest news information.

 A social network aimed for a business market.
 Founded and based in Paris, Viadeo is a professional service, offering professionals to connect with each other over the internet (or more accurately, Viadeo itself).
 Members include business owners, entrepreneurs and managers from a range of businesses.
 The site lets members maintain a list of business partners – allows for easier connections with issues or to create unique opportunities in the market.

 From Germany, XING works very similar to LinkedIn and other similar sites.
 The profile page allows you to add more information than on ‘a business card.’
 The aim is to allow people to connect to millions of other members or to find a job, opportunities, partners, groups.
 The website features a useful short video that explains it better than I can.
 Das ist nützlich!